The Separateness of Persons Objection

 Rivals Fare No Better

-Counter to utilitarianism, one might be tempted to think that some benefits are so trivial that we should round them down to zero, rather than allowing vast numbers of them to sum to something morally significant.
+Contrary to utilitarianism, one might be tempted to think that some benefits are so trivial that we should round them down to zero, rather than allowing vast numbers of them to sum to something morally significant.
 But Parfit proves that this way of thinking is a mistake.
 To see why, consider the following plausible-seeming claim:

-(P): we ought to give one person one more year of life rather than lengthening any number of other people’s lives by only one minute.19
+(P): We ought to give one person one more year of life rather than lengthening any number of other people’s lives by only one minute.19

 One year is about half a million minutes.
 So Parfit invites us to imagine a community of just over a million people, and apply the choice described in (P) to each of them.
 Each person in the community would then gain one year of life.
 But consider the opportunity cost.
 If each time we had instead given one more minute of life to everyone else, the end result would be a gain of two years of life for each person.
 So the choice described in (P), when repeated in this way, results in everyone being worse off than they otherwise would have been.